Top 10 Facts About "Der Schuh des Manitu"

 Part of the promotional poster for the Extra Large version.

-There are something around zero Native Americans in Germany, they had to hire who resembled them closest.
-Redface is not seen as insensitive in Germany, probably because of the positive image Native Americans do have, and when Germans dress up as them, it's like Americans who dress up as cowboys.
-Redface can be found on carnival festivals or on children's costumes.
+There are around zero Native Americans in Germany, so they had to hire those who resembled them closest.
+Redface is not seen as insensitive in Germany, probably because of the positive image Native Americans have, and when Germans dress up as them, it's like Americans dressing up as cowboys.
+Redface can be found at carnival festivals or in children's costumes.

 On the picture: